Scale-aware Message Passing For Graph Node Classification: Proof of Scale Invariance

 \section{Proof of Scale Invariance}

 In this section, we present a proof of scale invariance for Graph Neural Networks (GNNs), exploring the relationship between standard and scaled adjacency matrices in node classification tasks.
-First, we derive the output of a \( k \)-layer GCN using the adjacency matrix \( A \).
-We then extend this to scaled adjacency matrices with bidirectional aggregation, demonstrating that the resulting models are equivalent to dropout versions of lower-scale, bidirectional GCNs that aggregate using both \( A \) and \( A^T \).
-The cases of adding self-loops and not adding them are discussed separately.
-We focus on the Graph Convolutional Network (GCN) model \cite{kipfSemiSupervisedClassificationGraph2017} as it represents the basic form of neighborhood aggregation.
+First, we derive the output of a \( k \)-layer GCN using the adjacency matrix \( \mA \).
+We then extend this to scaled adjacency matrices with bidirectional aggregation, demonstrating that the resulting models are equivalent to dropout versions of lower-scale, bidirectional GCNs that aggregate using both \( \mA \) and \( \mA^\top\! \).
+These discussions are separated into two cases: one where self-loops are added, and one where they are not.
+We focus on the Graph Convolutional Network (GCN) model \citep{kipfSemiSupervisedClassificationGraph2017} as it represents the basic form of neighborhood aggregation.

+Non-linear functions are integral components of all models discussed here.
+To streamline the exposition and focus on core mechanisms, they are omitted in following presentation.